Contributing Code to gsutil

 git submodule update --init --recursive

 Please make sure to run all tests against your modified code.
 To do this, change directories into the gsutil top-level directory and run:

 The above tests take a long time to run because they send many requests to the production service.
 The gsutil test command has a -u argument that will only run unit tests.
 These run quickly, as they are executed with an in-memory mock storage service implementation.
 To run only the unit tests, run:

 ./gsutil test -u

 If you made changes to boto, please run the boto tests.
 For these tests you need to use HMAC credentials (from gsutil config -a), because the boto test suite doesn't import the OAuth2 handler.
 You'll also need to install some python modules.
 Change directories into the boto root directory at third_party/boto and run:

 pip install -r requirements.txt

 (You probably need to run this command using sudo.)
 Make sure each of the individual installations succeeded.
 If they don't you may need to run the install command again.

-Then ensure your .boto file has HMAC credentials defined (the boto tests don't load the OAUTH2 plugin), and then change directories into boto's tests directory and run:
+Then ensure your .boto file has HMAC credentials defined, and then change directories into boto's tests directory and run:

 python test.py unit python test.py -t s3 -t gs -t ssl